binstreamio/media-trunk/README.md

 2. https://github.com/immortal/immortal --  A *nix cross-platform (OS agnostic) supervisor
 3. https://github.com/ossrs/srs -- SRS is a live streaming cluster, high efficiency, stable and simple.
 4. https://peach.blender.org -- Peach was the first Open Project hosted by the new Blender Institute in Amsterdam.
+5. https://github.com/docker -- Docker Engine is the industry’s de facto container runtime that runs on various Linux